slyon/ubuntu-maintainers-handbook/Setup.md

 > **Note**:
-> For more info, see the [Ubuntu wiki page on SBuild](https://wiki.ubuntu.com/SimpleSbuild)
+> For more info, see the [Ubuntu wiki page on sbuild](https://wiki.ubuntu.com/SimpleSbuild)

 ### Getting Schroots

-Having SBuild set up is only half of the solution, schroot environments for the respective builds are also needed.
+Having sbuild set up is only half of the solution, schroot environments for the respective builds are also needed.
-As outlined in the [Ubuntu wiki page on SBuild](https://wiki.ubuntu.com/SimpleSbuild) one can use e.g. `mk-sbuild noble --arch=amd64` for that.
+As outlined in the [Ubuntu wiki page on sbuild](https://wiki.ubuntu.com/SimpleSbuild) one can use e.g. `mk-sbuild noble --arch=amd64` for that.
 But many use sbuild-launchpad-chroot instead which includes two sbuild hooks and a command line tool to setup and maintain build chroots that are as close